The abundant variety of nature in Drenthe

 The Peat bogs

 The smaller bogs were reclaimed for local use as fuel.
 Also, many disappeared due to drainage and reclamation as farm land.
-The extensive peatbogs or fenns in the east and west of the province were reclaimed in a systematic way; the peat fuel first being used locally and later sold to the energy-hungry cities in the west of the Netherlands.
+The extensive blanket bogs or fenns in the east and west of the province were reclaimed in a systematic way; the peat fuel first being used locally and later excavated on an industrial scale and sold to the energy-hungry cities in the west of the Netherlands.

-Recently there has been a move to protect and restore some of the peat bogs, mainly by restoring the old groundwater levels.
+Recently there has been a move to protect and restore some of the peat bogs, mainly by restoring the old groundwater levels, preventing the drying-up of the bog.

 The Bargerveen peat bog (Willy Zomer)